-Student Counseling Service is a comprehensive student mental health clinic that is available to all undergraduate and graduate students who have paid the Student Life Fee at the University of Chicago.
+Student Counseling Service is a comprehensive student mental health clinic that is available to all undergraduate and graduate students who have paid the Student Services Fee at the University of Chicago.
 SCS provides individual, couple, and group therapy, crisis intervention, academic skills assessment, alcohol/drug abuse intervention, psychopharmacology, consultation to faculty and staff, and 24-hour/365-day emergency on-call phone service.

 Students served are adolescents and adults who bring with them a range of psychological difficulties that are very similar to what one would see in a standard outpatient clinic.
 And as a highly competitive, internationally recognized university, there is a great deal of ethnic diversity within the student body and the students seeking services at the clinic.